aboulle/RaDMaX/README.md

 M. Souilah, A. Boulle, A. Debelle, "RaDMaX: a graphical program for the determination of strain and damage profiles in irradiated crystals", _J.
 Appl.Cryst._ **49**, 311-316 (2016).
 [Link to article.] (http://dx.doi.org/10.1107/S1600576715021019)

 #What's new
+## July 2016:
+- irradiated films are now supported.
+The option can be selected from the "Sample Geometry" tab.
+In case where the film thickness is larger than the film thickness, the latter should be provided by the user in the corresponding field.
+When relevant, the substrate characteristics should be provided (structure factor, lattice parameters and Miller indices).
+- for all strain/DW models, selected fitting parameters can now be held fixed during the fitting procedure.
+- all fitting results are stored in an internal database accessible thourgh the "Database" tab.
+Previous fitting results can be restored from this database.

 ## April 2016:
 - version 2.0. **IMPORTANT: if you encounter an error upon opening an former project or creating a new one, delete the Radmax.ini file in the Radmax folder.**
 - a new strain/DW model has been added to simulate high-velocity ion irradiation, where a narrow damage peak is formed deep below the surface.
 It is based on an asymmetric pseudo-Voigt function to model the damage peak + a constant on the left-side of the peak to simulate the region of constant damage.
 The control points allow to modify the magnitude and location of strain/DW peak, its width (left /right side independently), and the magnitude of the constant strain/DW region.
 The left/right shape factors of the pseudo-Voigt are accessible through the "eta" fields.